-Members of UCU at 57 universities across the UK began industrial action from 25 November 2019.
-We will be on strike from 25 November to 4 December.
+Members of UCU at 74 universities across the UK began industrial action from 25 November 2019.
+We took strike action from 25 November to 4 December, 2019, and will so again over 14 days between 20 February and 19 March, 2020.

 We will also be working to contract until further notice, i.e. only working our contracted hours (usually 35 per week, rather than the 50-55 that lecturers typically work), not rescheduling activities lost to strike action, and not undertaking additional voluntary duties.